micropython-IMU/micropython-fusion/README.md

 These are blatantly plagiarised as this isn't my field.
 I have quoted sources.

-### Yaw Pitch and Roll
+### Heading Pitch and Roll

-Perhaps better titled heading, elevation and bank: there seems to be ambiguity about the concept of yaw, whether this is measured relative to the aircraft's local coordinate system or that of the Earth.
-The angles emitted by the Madgwick algorithm (Tait-Bryan angles) are earth-relative.
+Perhaps better titled heading, elevation and bank: there seems to be ambiguity about the concept of yaw, whether this is measured relative to the aircraft's local coordinate system or that of the Earth: the original Madgwick study uses the term "heading", a convention I have retained as the angles emitted by the Madgwick algorithm (Tait-Bryan angles) are earth-relative.
 See [Wikipedia article](http://en.wikipedia.org/wiki/Euler_angles#Tait.E2.80.93Bryan_angles)

 The following adapted from https://github.com/kriswiner/MPU-9250.git